Maryland Vehicle Safety Inspection

 In such a situation that a repair can be confirmed visually, such as a new light or windshield wiper, during re-inspection, there normally is not any additional fee charged.

 When a re-inspection requires the vehicle being lifted or the removal of parts, there may be re-inspection charge.
-This will vary depending on A1 Auto Three Brothers policies.
+This will vary depending on A1 Auto 3 Brothers Car Repair policies.

-A1 Auto Three Brothers hopes this information has provided some clarity to the process of having a vehicle inspected to comply with Maryland state regulations.
+A1 Auto 3 Brothers Car Repair hopes this information has provided some clarity to the process of having a vehicle inspected to comply with Maryland state regulations.
 Please feel free to contact us with any additional questions you may have.